Our research is editorially independent but we may earn a commission for purchases made through our links.

 Santa Fe is the oldest state capital in the U.S., and as such, it has a very colorful history, including a historic main plaza that will make you feel as if you’re in an entirely different country.
 It’s renowned for its abundance of unique attractions, a wide array of art galleries, extraordinary museums and magnificent architecture.
 The adobe city is also famous for its transformative qualities, in fact, many come just for the area’s healing energy.
 Not surprisingly, for decades Santa Fe has also been a haven for artists, including Georgia O’Keefe.
 By staying in the downtown area’s historic La Fonda, you can walk to the Plaza to discover handmade jewelry and browse beautiful works of art.

-This Florida city is located just 30 minutes from Jacksonville, but it seems as if it’s a million miles away from the urban landscapes of Florida’s largest metro area.
-Filled with an old-world ambiance and historic architecture, you may feel as if you’ve stepped into Spain.
+This top Florida city is located just 30 minutes from Jacksonville, but it seems as if it’s a million miles away from the urban landscapes of Florida’s largest metro area.
+Filled with an old-world ambiance and historic architecture, you may feel as if you’ve stepped into Spain in St. Augustine.
 The oldest continuously occupied European settlement in North America was founded by the Spanish in 1565, after explorer Don Pedro Menendez de Aviles landed on its shores and named them after the Roman saint, Augustine.
 Many historic buildings still stand and can be visited today, like the Castillo de San Marcos, built in 1672, the historic city gate and the Plaza de la Constitucion.
 You can even walk in Aviles’ steps at the place where he came ashore near the Fountain of Youth Archaeological Park just north of Castillo de San Marcos.
 During the holidays with the buildings lit with more than a million lights, you’ll feel as if you surely must be in some exotic, far, far, away place.